aditya5252/DS200-Module-4/README.md

 Viral Hepatitis\
 The average deaths are relatively lower with symetric distribution on both sides.
 Variance is higher but data is relatively "neat" with no outliers.\
 Japanese Encephalitis\
-Japanese Encephalitis has a skew pointing towards a lower number of deaths although it does have a couple of outlier years having a higher number of deaths.\
+Japanese Encephalitis has a skew pointing towards a lower number of deaths although it does have a couple of outlier years having a higher number of deaths.

 Interpretation of Bar plot\
 Barplot shows the relative incidence of deaths from Viral Hepatitis, Malaria and Japanese Encephalitis over the years.\
-As seen earlier Malaria shows a relatively higher trend, Viral Hepatitis shows a relatively stably decreasing trend, and Japanese Encephalitis shows the lowest number of deaths except in the year 2005 when it suddenly shoots up.\
+As seen earlier Malaria shows a relatively higher trend, Viral Hepatitis shows a relatively stably decreasing trend, and Japanese Encephalitis shows the lowest number of deaths except in the year 2005 when it suddenly shoots up.

-Citation Released Under: CSO Source: Central Bureau of Health Intelligence, Ministry of Health & Family Welfare '
+Citation Released Under: CSO Source: Central Bureau of Health Intelligence, Ministry of Health & Family Welfare